- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

 Yes.
-According to the “NPC Poland Contest Regulations”, a competitor has the right to withdraw from the competition for which they have registered until the athletes check-in (verification).
-You should inform the competition office as soon as possible by sending an email to [email protected] and a text message to WhatsApp/phone: +48 602 650 291.
+According to the „NPC Poland Contest Regulations,” an athlete has the right to withdraw from the competition they registered for up until the day of check-in.
+They must inform the competition office as soon as possible by sending an email to [email protected] and a text message via WhatsApp/phone: +48 602 650 291.
+If the athlete has already made an online payment for the competition and additional services, the full amount will be transferred to the chosen NPC competition in Poland within the next 12 months.

 Answer: